Invest in Innovative Farmers

 The future success of UK agriculture will depend on innovation by farmers.

-In my view, the future success of UK agriculture will depend on innovation by farmers.
 The UK currently spends around £450 million a year on agricultural research and innovation yet only a fraction of this – as little as 1% - goes to practical projects led by farmers that cannot continue.
 Most the investment goes upstream or downstream of farmers, developing innovations they can buy, as the financial return is more obvious.

 We believe that farmers are well-placed to drive innovation.
 They know the challenges farmers face inside out, and they can find solutions that can be practically implemented, whilst being economically viable.